OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/virtual-machines/windows/classic/java-run-compute-intensive-task.md

                     BrokeredMessage message;

-                    int waitMinutes = 3;  // Use as the default, if no value is specified at command line. if (args.length != 0)
+                    int waitMinutes = 3;  // Use as hello default, if no value is specified at command line. if (args.length != 0)
                     {
                         waitMinutes = Integer.valueOf(args[0]);